Rent safe and private dog parks hosted by locals

 Herding dogs were bred to be watchful of their surroundings

 For generations and generations, humans have selectively bred herding dogs to have a keen sense of observation.
 Nothing gets by an animal developed to pay attention to subtle movements!
-This trait is an incredible asset for working dogs who need to move cattle, sheep, or other kinds of livestock alongside their shepherds or ranch owners — but it can have its drawbacks in many modern-day pet environments.
+This trait is an incredible asset for working dogs who need to move cattle, sheep, or other kinds of livestock alongside their shepherds or ranch owners.
+But it can have its drawbacks in many modern-day pet environments.

-Avoid these things with your herding dog:
+Avoid these activities with your herding dog:

 • Playing with laser pointers.
 This can tap into your herding breed’s innate motion sensitivity and increase your dog’s chances of developing mental or behavioral health problems like OCD (obsessive compulsive disorder), neurotic behavior, or a general inability to disengage from the surrounding environment.